hecko-yes/hecko.my.to/about/index.md

 <details>
 <summary markdown="span">sexuality: **ace**-ish</summary>
-more specifically [aegosexual](https://www.lgbtqia.wiki/wiki/Aegosexual), meaning i enjo
+more specifically [aegosexual](https://www.lgbtqia.wiki/wiki/Aegosexual), meaning i enjoy the idea of sexytimes but actually *doing* it is a no thanks
 </details>

 <details>